 3. Get out his school work to show me.

-You can make a small list/chart like this one to include the tasks that each of your children need to do, you might find inspiration from one of the FREE printables over at Life Your Way too.
+You can make a small list/chart like this one to include the tasks that each of your children need to do.

 Often moms have trouble getting their child to put away their items.
 I suggest that snack time is not started until things are put away.
 If your child chooses to not put their items away, then there is no snack.
 I can almost guarantee that if they baulk at this initially, it will not last long, especially if there are other children in your home sitting down and having a snack with mom!